-In addition to a Slam, Stun or Kill, all manner of other combat results may occur on the Universal Table, as each attack technique has its own set of potential outcomes.
-Those which are not quite as detrimental as the above three are listed below, in order to give one a better handle of the variables that may occur in the midst of a fight while using the Universal Heroes rules.
+In addition to a Slam, Stun, or Kill, all manner of other combat results may occur on the Universal Table, as each attack technique has its own set of potential outcomes.
+Those which are not quite as detrimental as the above three are listed below, to give one a better handle on the variables that may occur in the midst of a fight while using the Universal Heroes rules.

 Break results occur on a grabbing attack where too much force may have been used.
 The grabber grabbed the item in question, but he or she must roll a Strength FEAT against the m.s. of the item.
 If their Strength overcomes the m.s. of said object, it may be broken, or may otherwise hamper the grabber's activities.
 A bomb may detonate, while a statue might crack, or a gun might even go off!